 To simplify cost structures for your customers and encourage them to buy more of your services, you could offer all-in-one pricing.
 Under this model, customers would receive backup services as well as other services as part of a single bundle.
 This approach can help you to increase sales while simplifying budgeting for customers.

 For customers seeking the most cost-effective backup-as-a-service pricing, a recovery-only backup pricing model can be attractive.
 Under this model, you back up a customer's data constantly, but charge them only when they need to recover it.
 (You could vary this strategy somewhat by charging a minimum fee for ongoing data backup, but primarily charging for recovery.

 This pricing strategy would not be profitable with customers who never require recovery, of course.
 But most customers will need to recover data sooner or later.
 As long as your recovery fees are high enough to offset the cost of data backup, this model can be effective -- especially because backup processes are easier to automate (and therefore less costly) than recovery processes, so it is easy to offset ongoing backup costs with occasional recovery fees.

 No matter which underlying pricing model you use, you can break it into different pricing tiers.
 By offering multiple pricing tiers, each with a different level of services, you achieve two goals: First, you help cost-conscious customers who purchase the lowest-priced tier to feel that they are getting a bargain, and second, you emphasize the extra value that your additional services are worth.

 Creating a successful MSP backup pricing strategy requires controlling storage costs for your MSP business, as well as developing a compelling storage pricing model for your customers.
-While we can't tell you exactly which strategy will work best for your MSP business, the backup cost tips and MSP pricing examples listed above provide perspective to help you get started planning an MSP backup offering.
+While we can't tell you exactly which strategy will work best for your MSP business, the backup cost tips and MSP pricing examples listed above provide perspective to help you get started planning your backup-as-a-service offering.